inngest/inngest/pages/blog/_posts/openai-durable-functions-with-inngest.md

 These written examples, like most documentation, are static; one key example must serve many readers, and those readers must make an extra jump in their heads to attribute the code they’re reading and the concept they are learning to the final problem they’re trying to solve.

-When communicating vocally, it’s much easier to give somebody an understanding of a concept by relating it to the one piece of the puzzle they already know.
+When communicating verbally, it’s much easier to give somebody an understanding of a concept by relating it to the one piece of the puzzle they already know.
 Similarly, by generating code upfront, the reader can apply their specific context to the platform straight away without that second hop.

 ## How it’s built